-Moreover, developments in the regulatory framework, such as changes in the risk weighting of assets, may cause reductions in the Group's capital adequacy ratios and solvency levels and/or cause the applicable minimum capital or eligible liability requirements to increase.
+Moreover, developments in the regulatory framework such as changes in the risk weighting of assets may cause reductions in the Group's capital adequacy ratios and solvency levels and/or cause the applicable minimum capital requirements to increase.

-Additionally, macro-prudential authorities may change the Group's capital and/or eligible liability requirements in the future, when they deem it necessary to contain systemic risk.
-In May 2019, the
+Also, macro-prudential authorities may change the Group's capital requirements in the future, when they deem it necessary to contain systemic risk.